KinsonDigital/Carbonate/README.md

 <h2 style="font-weight:bold;border:0" align="center">📖 About Carbonate 📖</h2>

-**Carbonate** is a messaging library using the observable pattern.
-This library can be used for many different kinds of applications to add the ability to easily and reliably send messages to different parts and/or systems of an application.
+**Carbonate** is a messaging library for various applications, using the observable pattern.
+It adds the ability to easily and reliably send messages to different parts and/or systems of an application.

 <h2 style="font-weight:bold;" align="center">🙏🏼 Contributing 🙏🏼</h2>